liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 Since hooks are the preferred plugin type for customizing Liferay's core features, the Liferay team is happy to keep providing you new hooks.
-This section is a placeholder for hooks which are available in Liferay Portal 6.1, but aren't yet fully documented.
+This section is a placeholder for hooks that are available in Liferay Portal 6.1, but aren't yet fully documented.
 Here's a summary of these hooks:

 - **Servlet filter hook:** Servlet filters allow you to pre-process requests